OpenFPGAduino/docs/start_up_step_by_step/README.md

 ## 2 Press the power button.
 ![](power_on.fw.png)

 Press the gray button to power on.
 Pink one is the reset button.
-After power on the usb device of the broad will be recognize as a serial port.
+After power on the USB device of the broad will be recognize as a serial port.

 ## 3 login the console
 Download a putty software and connect the serial port, the band-rate is 115200.